Xe/site/blog/rip-heroku.markdown

 than keeping the door open.

 It feels like giving up on the future to protect things the way they are now.
-This is a vaild choice to have to make as a company, it's understandable.
+This is a valid choice to have to make as a company, it's understandable.
 I was part of the group that advocated for keeping the free tier.
 I talked with the people that were trying to destroy it when I was inside Salesforce and I told them my story about how the free tier (and web.py of all things) was the reason